 Court your prospects.
 Don’t chase them.

 Think about when you may have been first dating someone.
 You had small talk, laughed a little and learned about each other, right?
 Consider this same ‘strategy’ when chatting with a prospect.
 Don’t rush the process.
 In most cases you would never go from first date to marriage.

 Even through messaging online — set aside the few minutes to be present in your conversation.
 And if you need to step away – say so.
 For example, let’s say you had to step away a moment for your children – use that as your relatable moment.
 This is especially effective when chatting with other parents.
 You are demonstrating first hand what it would look like for them if they chose to join you in business.

 Vulnerability is relatability.

 Do you want a for sure way to completely turn off your prospect?
 Act as if you know everything.
-Pretend like your company can solve every problem a prospect has.
+Pretend as though your company can solve every problem a prospect has.
 It’s OK to admit you don’t know everything.
 Your prospect doesn’t expect you to have all the answers and you probably don’t need to have all the answers to solve their problems. (use your company tools!)

 It’s OK to say ‘I’m not sure but will definitely find out for you’.
 As long as there’s a way you can provide a clear benefit for your prospect, you will be able to have them to listen to you.

 In today’s noisy social media world, it’s not enough to offer a great product or service.
 Company leaders and network marketers should work to make their brands likeable and credible.
 Storytelling can be an impactful way to accomplish this and, ensures that you are seen as relatable by your prospects.

 Customers are sold on testimonies, in other words – proof.
 Those who are considering the business side of the industry need to feel as though it’s possible for them.
 When you create scenarios that they simply cannot relate to, you’ve lost them.